Developing .NET Applications on Linux

 linux distros

-Using Linux brings a series of advantages compared to other operating systems:
+Using Linux comes with a series of advantages over other operating systems:

-1.1 - Privacy in Linux as a desktop OS
+1.1 - Privacy on Linux as a Desktop OS

-Everybody knows that both Windows and macOS are quite keen on sharing information from your device, as well as your usage.
-It's understandable that many people value their privacy and don't want to be constantly spied on.
+Everyone knows that both Windows and MacOS tend to share information from the device as well as how we use it.
+It’s understandable that many people value their privacy and don’t want to be constantly monitored.

-So making the move to Linux for this reason is totally legitimate.
+So taking the leap and moving to Linux for this reason is entirely respectable.

-By the way, the information shared ranges from your browser searches, your geolocation, what you say when you have a mic nearby, what you watch or listen to—even Windows has a keylogger installed by default in the system.
-We're not just sharing information when we get a blue screen or similar, it's all the time.
+By the way, the information that gets shared includes your browser searches, your geolocation, what you say when a mic is nearby, what you watch or listen to; Windows even has a keylogger installed by default.
+We’re not only sharing information when we get a blue screen or something – it happens all the time.

-Of course, all this information is collected by default and needs to be manually disabled.
+Of course, all this information is collected by default and must be manually deactivated.

-• You can find more information at this link
+• In this link you can find more information

-Note: Some Linux distributions also collect information, but you can disable it and be 100% sure it is actually off, since the code is open-source.
+Note: Some Linux distributions also collect data, but you can disable it and be 100% sure it’s off because the code is open source.

-If there's one reason why servers run on Linux, it's not just because the license is free—it's because they're more stable and robust.
-You will hardly ever see crashes, if any at all.
-The vast majority of servers in the world run Linux: Facebook, Apple, Amazon, and even netmentor use Linux on their servers.
+If there’s a reason why servers run on Linux, it's not just because licenses are free, but because they’re more reliable and robust.
+You’ll see barely any crashes, if any at all.
+The vast majority of servers in the world run Linux: Facebook, Apple, Amazon, or netmentor, we use Linux on our servers.

-Personally, I used Linux as my desktop software for many years and never had stability issues.
+Personally, I used Linux as my desktop OS for years and never had issues in this respect.

 On Windows… well, who hasn’t seen the blue screen?

-1.3 - Security in Linux as a desktop OS
+1.3 - Security on Linux as a Desktop OS

-Generally, Linux is much more secure than Windows, and that's due to two main reasons.
+Generally, Linux is much more secure than Windows, and this is for two main reasons.

-First, there are far fewer Linux users than Windows ones, so hackers don't bother spending much effort trying to hack Linux machines—plus the average Linux user knows what they're doing.
+First, there are far fewer Linux users than Windows users, so hackers don’t bother putting their efforts into hacking Linux machines, especially since the average Linux user knows what they’re doing.

-Even though we're seeing more and more Linux computers in universities or public buildings lately, because they don't require licenses, hackers don't generally target Linux users, at least not yet.
+Even though lately we’re seeing more Linux machines in universities or public buildings because they don’t require licenses, hackers don’t usually target Linux users, at least for now.

-As a final point, since Linux is open source, a lot more people are willing and able to review the code and fix any security vulnerabilities.
+As a final point, since Linux is open source, many more people are willing to look at the code to fix any security issues.

-In Windows or Mac, you have to wait for the team to fix it—and since there are fewer people, it takes more time.
+On Windows or Mac, we have to wait for their respective teams to fix things, and since there are fewer people, it can take quite a while.

-On June 8, 2021, Microsoft fixed 6 bugs, including 6 zero day bugs—vulnerabilities that have existed since day one.
-Obviously, some hackers had found them years ago and were exploiting them.
+On June 8, 2021, Microsoft fixed 6 bugs, including 6 zero day bugs, vulnerabilities that have been there since day one.
+Of course, some hackers had found them previously and were exploiting them.
 It took 6 years to find and fix these bugs.

-Generally, Linux distributions require fewer resources than Windows versions, so if you have an old PC, install Linux and it will run much better.
+Generally, Linux distributions require fewer resources than Windows versions, so if you have an old PC, install Linux and it will work much better.

 1.5 - Customizable

-Linux—especially some distributions—is fully customizable.
-What does this mean?
-If you want your windows to not have a maximize button, you can remove it; if you want to change the theme, you can do it—whatever you like, including changing the operating system's look and feel very naturally.
-Popular ones include Gnome 3, KDE Plasma, Cinnamon, and many others.
+Linux, especially some distributions, is 100% customizable.
+What does that mean?
+That if you want your windows to have no maximize button on programs, you can remove it; if you want to change the theme, you can do it, whatever you want, even change the whole OS theme naturally.
+There are several like Gnome 3, KDE plasma, Cinnamon and many others.

 If we want to install any software, we can do so through the terminal and its package manager.
-The terminal is very powerful; that's why Windows ended up introducing wsl2 into the operating system.
+The terminal is very powerful, which is why Windows eventually included wsl2 in its OS.

-The same goes for the terminal: in the last year, Microsoft introduced their new terminal, which is practically on par with Linux's.
+The same goes for the terminal.
+In the last year, Microsoft has introduced a new terminal, which is practically on par with Linux’s.

 terminal windows

-One example where the Linux terminal (and Linux in general) is much more useful is when removing software from the system.
-When you delete something in Windows, there are always traces left everywhere—files saved here and there automatically and without notice.
+One example where the Linux terminal (Linux in general) is much more useful is when removing software from the system.
+When we delete something in Windows, traces are left everywhere, files are saved who knows where, automatically and without notice.

-In Linux, it's done with a single command in the command line and that's it.
+On Linux, you do it with a single command in the command line and that’s it.

-If you want to play games—forget about Linux.
-Even though Linux distributions support some games, they support very few, and you can forget about most triple-A titles.
+If you want to play games, forget about Linux.
+Despite Linux supporting some games, it doesn’t support most, and you can forget about the major titles.
 So if you want to play, Windows is your friend.

-2 - Which Linux distribution to choose for programming?
+2 - Which Linux distribution should I choose for programming?

 Technically, you can use any, but I would choose one based on the following characteristics.

-There are distros like Ubuntu that require little or no command line usage, since it's positioned as an open-source alternative to desktop operating systems like Windows or Mac OS, and that's how it's advertised on their website.
-If it's your first time with Linux, you should probably choose Ubuntu.
+There are distros like Ubuntu where you’ll rarely need to use the command line, as it’s meant as an open source alternative to desktop OSes like Windows or Mac OS (as advertised on their site).
+And if it’s your first time on Linux, you’ll probably want to choose Ubuntu.

-On the other hand, there are others, like Arch Linux, that come with a bare kernel and you have to install everything manually.
+On the other hand, there are others, like Arch Linux, where you get a bare kernel and must install everything manually.

-There are hundreds of distributions, and everyone likes something different.
-Here's a link to an image with all the distributions and their branches:
+There are hundreds of distributions, and everyone prefers something different, so here’s a link with an image that shows all the distributions and their branches

-Personally, I chose Manjaro, a fork of Arch Linux with a plasma graphical interface.
+Personally, I chose Manjaro, a fork of Arch Linux with the plasma graphical interface.

-But in general, if something is popular and has lots of stars, you shouldn't have security issues.
+But in general, if something’s popular and has lots of stars, you shouldn’t worry about security.

 B - Community

-It's important that the distribution you pick has an active community maintaining it.
-There's no point installing a distribution that hasn't seen updates in two or three years; it's just not worth it.
+It’s important that the distribution you choose has an active community maintaining it regularly.
+There’s no point in installing a distribution that hasn’t seen an update in two or three years, there’s no benefit to using it.

-In the case of Manjaro, they introduce all the updates received from ArchLinux every day, test them, and then pass them to the official image.
-With the so-called rolling release system, updates are applied to your computer automatically—there are no release cycles as there are in other distros.
+In the case of Manjaro, they introduce all updates from ArchLinux daily, test them, and then push them to the official image.
+With what’s called a “rolling release,” they get applied on your computer, there aren’t formal releases like in other distributions.

 manjaro rolling release

-With that in mind, here are some popular Linux distributions:
+With that in mind, here are some Linux distributions worth mentioning:

-• Arch Linux for advanced users who want to set up everything from scratch—it comes with no graphical interface, no file manager, etc.
+• Arch Linux for advanced users who want to build their system from scratch, as it comes with no graphical interface, no file manager, etc.

-• Manjaro, a fork of Arch Linux, comes with a graphical interface and is ready to use.
+• Manjaro, a fork of Arch Linux that comes with a graphical interface and is ready to use.

-• Ubuntu, possibly the most famous distribution, is fully featured, supports applications like office editors, and has a large community.
+• Ubuntu, possibly the most famous distribution, has full functionality, supports apps like text editors (office), and has the largest community behind it.

-• Linux Mint comes pre-installed with an interface similar to Windows (Cinnamon) and is a Debian fork.
-Used by Elliot in Mr. Robot for daily use.
+• Linux Mint comes with a pre-installed interface similar to Windows (Cinnamon) and is a fork of Debian.
+Used by Eliot in Mr. Robot for day-to-day work.

-• Kali Linux—if you're a hacker (or want to learn about security) you might want to use Kali Linux, as it comes with lots of penetration testing tools installed.
-By the way, it's the distro used in Mr. Robot for hacking scenes.
+• Kali Linux: If you’re a hacker (or want to learn about security), you should probably use Kali Linux, as it comes with lots of penetration testing software pre-installed; by the way, that’s the distro they use in Mr. Robot when they do hacking.

 eliot kali linux

-There's a website called DistroTest where you can try different Linux versions and see how the desktops look, to help you choose among the hundreds available.
+There’s a website called DistroTest where you can try different Linux versions and see various desktop layouts to help you choose among the hundreds available.

-3 - Installing a .NET development environment on Linux
+3 - Installing the .NET Development Environment on Linux

-For this post, I'll explain the commands and steps for both Manjaro (Arch Linux) and Ubuntu, since Manjaro is my personal choice and Ubuntu is the most common.
+For this post, I’ll explain the commands and steps for both Manjaro (Arch Linux) and Ubuntu, since Manjaro is what I’ve chosen for myself, and Ubuntu is the most common.

-I'll also assume you've already installed the system, drivers, etc. you need on your machine.
+I’ll also assume you’ve already installed the OS, drivers, etc., needed on your device.

-On Manjaro, we'll use pacman as the package manager, while on Ubuntu, it's apt-get
+On Manjaro, we’ll use pacman as our package manager, while on Ubuntu we’ll use apt-get.

 3.1 - Installing .NET on Linux

-First of all, in order to develop in .NET, we need to install the SDK and runtime on our machine.
+First of all, to be able to develop in .NET, we need to install the SDK and runtime on our machine.

-The steps are the same as we saw in the post about deploying a .NET application on CentOS.
+The steps are the same as in the post about deploying a .NET application on CentOS.

 3.1.1 - Installing .NET on Manjaro (Arch Linux)